Zach LaVine NBA Preview vs. the Magic

-Zach LaVine and his Chicago Bulls teammates will take on the Orlando Magic on Wednesday at 8:00 PM ET.
+The Chicago Bulls, with Zach LaVine, take on the Orlando Magic at 8:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to place a wager on LaVine's props, we dive into his available ones, providing some stats and trends, below.
+If you'd like to place a bet on LaVine's props, we dive into his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.